Camp Ramah: Ramah Israel Seminar

 When campers age out of the Ramah summer camping experience at age 16, they can sign up for the Ramah Seminar in Israel.
 The six-week program is devoted to exploring the north, south, and center of the country.
 It is based at two principal sites: Havat HaNoar HaTzioni in Jerusalem, and the Hodayot youth village, adjacent to Kibbutz Lavi near the Sea of Galilee.
 The seminar includes an optional ten-day trip to Poland to learn about Jewish life in Eastern Europe before the Holocaust.
 In 2010, Ramah Israel Seminar offered a second optional program, "Yarok," (Green) focusing on the environment.

 Tichon Ramah Yerushalayim (TRY)

 Students in grades 10–12 may choose to come on a two-month track (USY High) or a four-month track (TRY) in the spring semester.
 The highlight of the program is the intensive Israel Core Course, an 18-credit-hour study of Israel from ancient times to the present, and which includes both fieldwork and engaging classwork.
 All studies are accredited by the Middle States Association of Colleges and Secondary Schools, with all AP courses certified through the College Board's AP Course Audit program.

 Tikvah special needs programs

-Ramah in New England offers inclusion bunks for special-needs and mainstream youngsters, stand-alone bunks, and a vocational training program for older children and adults.
+Ramah in New England and in Northern California offers inclusion bunks for special-needs and mainstream youngsters, stand-alone bunks, and a vocational training program for older children and adults.
 There are bunks with entrances that can accommodate motorized scooters, barrier-free bathrooms, and paved roads suitable for wheelchairs.